sxs-collaboration/WelcomeToSXS/SxsPolicies.md

 (e.g. proto-planetary disks, or white dwarf mergers, or LIGO thermal noise calculations), then the following apply:

--   The SXS executivex committee can decide whether or not they wish to supervise the project.
+- The SXS executive committee can decide whether or not they wish to supervise the project.

--   The publication and data policies of the indvidual SXS codes will still apply to the project.
+- The publication and data policies of the individual SXS codes will still apply to the project.

 - It is expected that code improvements for such purposes be merged into the SXS code repositories.

 - Data produced by such projects are not considered collaboration data, unless the producers decide to make it collaboration data and the executive committee is willing to maintain and/or host the data.

 # SXS projects